GliAcopo/OpenAI-Whisper-Speech-to-Text-Transcription-on-Low-End-Graphics-Cards/README.md

 # Configuration Variables
 The only thing that you'll need to edit in order to interact with the project is the `USER VARIABLES` section.
 In order to edit those just be sure to follow the instructions below.
-Below is the snippet of code that defines the main configuration variables for the project:
+This is the snippet of code that defines the main configuration variables for the project:

 ```python
 # ---------------------------------------- USER VARIABLES ----------------------------------------